LeoArs06/craftystarter-plugin/README.md

 - Automatically start servers using the Crafty API.
 - Redirect players to different servers using BungeeCord.
+- Users can modify various messages displayed by the plugin to suit their server environment.
 - Server inactivity shutdown using [inactivityshutdown plugin](https://github.com/LeoArs06/inactivityshutdown).

 ## Installation